 Cayenne pepper is often touted as being effective at getting rid of squirrels.
 However, if it gets on their paws and they touch their eyes, it will cause temporary blindness.
 The point is to keep them away from your harvest, not to harm them.

 Live traps also seem like a good idea in the moment, but they can often cause more harm than good.
 It seems like a humane way to deal with your problem, but the majority of urban squirrels have no idea how to survive in a more ‘natural environment’.
-Plus, if you’re trapping them between spring and late summer, you might be separating the mother from her babies, who won’t be able to survive without her.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Plus, if you’re trapping them between spring and late summer, you might be separating the mother from her babies, who won’t be able to survive without her.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?